Voltage and Current Source

 IL is the electric current flowing through the inductor.

 θ is the phase angle difference between supply voltage and current.

 For drawing the phasor diagram of parallel RLC circuit, voltage is taken as reference because voltage across each element remains the same and all the other currents i.e IR, IC, IL are drawn relative to this voltage vector.
-We know that in case of resistor, voltage and current are in same phase; so draw current vector IR in same phase and direction to voltage.
-In case of capacitor, current leads the voltage by 90° so, draw IC vector leading voltage vector, V by 90°.
-For inductor, current vector IL lags voltage by 90° so draw IL lagging voltage vector, V by 90°.
-Now draw the resultant of IR, IC, IL i.e current IS at a phase angle difference of θ with respect to voltage vector, V.
+We know that in case of resistor, voltage and electric current are in same phase; so draw electric current vector IR in same phase and direction to voltage.
+In case of capacitor, electric current leads the voltage by 90° so, draw IC vector leading voltage vector, V by 90°.
+For inductor, electric current vector IL lags voltage by 90° so draw IL lagging voltage vector, V by 90°.
+Now draw the resultant of IR, IC, IL i.e electric current IS at a phase angle difference of θ with respect to voltage vector, V.

 Simplifying the phasor diagram, we get a simplified phasor diagram on right hand side.
 On this phasor diagram, we can easily apply Pythagoras's theorem and we get,

 From the phasor diagram of parallel RLC circuit we get,

 Substituting the value of IR, IC, IL in above equation we get,

 As shown above in the equation of impedance, Z of a parallel RLC circuit each element has reciprocal of impedance (1/Z) i.e admittance, Y. For solving parallel RLC circuit it is convenient if we find admittance of each branch and the total admittance of the circuit can be found by simply adding each branch's admittance.